Troubleshooting Common WordPress Login Issues | HostGator Support

 Cache and cookies

-To rule out simple issues, deleting your cache and cookies is recommended before troubleshooting.
+Deleting your cache and cookies is recommended before troubleshooting to rule out simple issues.
 Believe it or not, many website issues are resolved by simply deleting cache and cookies!

 You may check these articles if you need a guide in deleting your cache and cookies.